 How to make juicy Instant Pot hamburgers that come out flavorful every time!
 Grab some ground beef and your pressure cooker for this inexpensive dinner.

 Have you made Instant Pot hamburgers yet??
 It’s a great option if it’s rainy outside and you don’t want to barbecue!
-You may scratch your head but I guarantee you’ll love this new Instant Pot recipe.
-You can find all you need at Albertsons stores, we thank them for sponsoring this post too.
+You may scratch your head but I guarantee you’ll love this easy Instant Pot recipe.
+Sponsored by Albertsons. (affiliate links present)

 How do you cook hamburgers in an Instant Pot?